smart-edge-open/specs/doc/enhanced-platform-awareness/openness_hddl.md

 ### HDDL-R PCI card Ansible installation for OpenNESS OnPremise Edge
 To run the OpenNESS package with HDDL-R functionality the feature needs to be enabled on Edge Node.

-To enable on the Edge Node set following in `onprem_node.yml` (Please note that the hddl role needs to be executed after openness/onprem/worker role):
+To enable on the Edge Node set following in `on_premises.yml` (Please note that the hddl role needs to be executed after openness/onprem/worker role):

 ```
 - role: hddl
 ```
-Run setup script `deploy_onprem_node.sh`.
+Run setup script `deploy_onprem.sh nodes`.

 ### Building Docker image with HDDL only or dynamic CPU/VPU usage